wilberforce001/Project-Battleship/README.md

 Immplemented a player class to interact with the Game and created a method for attacking the enemy Gameboard

 Implemented a computer player capable of making random plays and ensuring it doesn't shoot the same coordinate twice.

+Created code that sets up the basic structure for a Battleship game with DOM interaction.
+It creates game boards for both the player and the computer, allows the player to input their attacks, and handles the computer's turns.
+The game loop continues until one of the players wins.